Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 ```

 ## Control Flow
-Control flow in JavaScript, using conditionals like 'if' and 'else' statements to direct
+Control flow in JavaScript, using conditionals like `if` and `else` statements to direct
 the flow of an application's execution, is once again very similar to other languages:

 ```JavaScript